-While the Feldenkrais Method and other mindful movement teachings involve dynamic and sometimes strenuous movement, they also address, sometimes even more so, the subconscious movement of our bodies, the physical actions that take place without need for complex thought, or thought at all.
-This idea is represented in the miniscule- like our chests rising and falling with each breath, and in more tangible ways- like we learn in Ukemi – The Art of Falling.
+While the Feldenkrais Method and other mindful movement teachings involve dynamic and sometimes strenuous movement, they also address, sometimes even more so, the subconscious movement of our bodies, the physical actions that take place without the need for complex thought, or thought at all.
+This idea is represented by our chests rising and falling with each breath, and in more tangible ways- as we learn in Ukemi – The Art of Falling.

 Running requires the same kind of subconscious movement and generation of power.
 Very few, if any of us will consciously think, “Left foot.
 Right foot.”
 The act of accelerated up-right linear movement is one of the most natural and powerful humans are capable of.
 Each angle and length is put to perfect use, creating the leverage and torque needed to propel us forward with pace, and albeit slower and somewhat less gracefully, backward.
 From seeing a baby’s first steps to watching an Olympic sprinter dash across the screen, people running can be a marvelously beautiful thing.

 One can reasonably conclude that development and training of the subconscious moving self could have some positive impact on runners’ comfort and strength while putting rubber to pavement.
 More obvious benefits seen by athletes practicing mindful movement would include reduced soreness, increased flexibility, shortened recovery time, and enhanced balance.